Our impact / Impact report 2025

 Taking action

-Persevering through the rigours of the scholarship program gives our alumni confidence when connecting with others.
-This helps them face industry challenges head-on, having gained the confidence to persevere and ‘give it a go’ – even when it’s challenging.
+The experience of committing and persevering through the rigours of the scholarship program gives our alumni the confidence to put their best foot forward when connecting with others.
+This confidence helps them face industry challenges head-on, to 'give it a go' even when it's challenging.

 The Nuffield network